Construction Depth Reference Manual for the Civil PE Exam

 Features Include:

-- Comprehensive review of the construction depth section exam topics and highlights the most useful equations in the exam-adopted codes and standards
+- Comprehensive review of the pen-and-paper pre-2024 construction depth section exam topics and highlights the most useful equations in the exam-adopted codes and standards

 - Cross references connect concepts and point you to additional relevant tables, figures, equations, and codes